Active, reactive and instantaneous optical forces on small particles in the time domain: Ultrafast attosecond subcycle pulses: Conclusion

 \section{Conclusion}

 Time-dependent electrodynamical forces from subcycle ultrafast pulses belongs to an area where previous studies on over-cycle pulses cannot be applied.
 Also it highlights the novel appearence of two forces in the manipulation of nanostructures in the attosecond regime.
 Although we have illustrated them with their action on a resonant Ag sphere, so that they are enhanced, other particles, either in resonant or non-resonant regimes of the illuminating field wavelength, may be dealt with.
 The variation with time of the reactive force shows how it affects both the active and instantaneous forces.
 However, given the so far unknown area occupied by the active and reactive forces beyond the recent study of \cite{LSA22}, we are only able to interpret them as generalizations of the time-average and imaginary Lorentz force, respectively, from time-harmonic fields to the realm of time-dependent electromagnetic fields.
-However more theoretical and experimental research is necessary to fully identify their respective influence and relevance in electrodynamical forces, and hence in the area of optical manipulation of matter.
+More theoretical and experimental research is necessary to fully identify their respective influence and relevance in electrodynamical forces, and hence in the area of optical manipulation of matter.
 On the whole, this study uncovers the mechanical action of subcycle pulses.

-The novel consequence of this study, which shows the appearence of lateral, levitating, and/or pulling forces from attosecond pulsed evanescent waves, is of both fundamental and practical interest.
-For one thing, the flexibility in the design of these pulses demonstrates the delivery of isolated electric dipoles, which was so far thought impossible, as well as a control of the directions of its movement.
+The novel consequence of this study, which demostrates the versatility of attosecond pulses whose representation allows a factorization of their space and time-dependent parts, leads to the appearence of lateral, levitating, and pulling forces from evanescent waves, never observed before as far as we know; which is of both fundamental and practical interest.
+For one thing, the flexible design of these pulses shows the delivery of isolated electric dipoles, which was so far thought impossible, as well as the control of their directions of movement.
 For another, it offers an ultrafast route to the precision of optical manipulation, where $nx$, $ny$ and $nz$ give the accuracy and represent the translation distance; $n= 10^7$ being the number of pulses per second stricking the particle.